 Why you should also keep an eye on your waist

-A woman’s waist may better predict her risk of type 2 diabetes than her weight, according to a recent study.
+A woman’s waist may better predict her risk of type 2 diabetes than her weight, according to a 2019 study.
 Researchers tracked roughly 136,000 postmenopausal women for nearly 15 years.
 Waist size predicted diabetes risk even better than weight.

 Women with a waist between 31 and 35 inches had a 59 percent higher risk than those with a smaller waist.
 A woman with a waist over 35 inches had three times the risk compared to a woman with a waist under 31 inches.